Cloud-Native Application Protection Platform (CNAPP)

 How does CNAPP integrate with Infrastructure-as-Code (IaC) tools?

 CNAPP platforms integrate with popular IaC tools like Terraform, CloudFormation, and Ansible to scan templates for security risks and misconfigurations before deployment.
-They apply security policies to IaC files, enabling early detection of vulnerabilities and enforcing compliance in the build pipeline.
+Furthermore, they apply security policies to IaC files, enabling early detection of vulnerabilities and enforcing compliance in the build pipeline.